Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/overview/gauges/04-migration-incentives.md

 The rewards will be distributed according to our improved Uniswap V3 Staker version, modified from the original that was based on a Paradigm research about [Liquidity Mining on Uniswap V3](https://www.paradigm.xyz/2021/05/liquidity-mining-on-uniswap-v3).
 This makes the first week retroactive incentives work like the original Uniswap V3 Staker as there will be no minimum width and no boosted emissions from bHermes Boost Utility Token.

-To avoid the gaming of rewards by adding very little liquidity to unused gauges, if a gauge has less than 100k liquidity
+To avoid the gaming of rewards by adding very little liquidity to unused pools, the minimum TVL for rewards calculation for each pool is 100k USD.
+This means that if a pool has less than 100k USD, it will not distribute all of it's rewards for that period.
+For example, if there is only 10k liquidity in a pool it will only receive 10% of the rewards for that duration.

 ## Launch Initial Gauges